 I'll bet you didn't know that there really is an all-in-one solution: regenerative grazing for healthy land, soil, water and food…

-I have to admit that in the past I've been interested in sourcing healthy foods for my family a lot more than I've cared about issues surrounding the earth.
-That sounds quite ignorant now that I'm getting it even more how TOTALLY connected everything is, and how it goes way beyond the mouths we feed, but I certainly never thought about “regenerative grazing”.
-If we also care about the health of others in our circle who aren't quite there yet when it comes to real food, or if we care about the poor among us, what I'm so excited to tell you about today is that this regenerative grazing issue is something that has the power to trickle down and affect everyone!
+I have to admit that in the past I've been interested in sourcing healthy foods for my family more than I've cared about issues surrounding the earth.
+That sounds quite ignorant now that I know how connected everything is, and how it goes way beyond the mouths we feed, but I certainly never thought about “regenerative grazing”.
+If we care about the health of those in our circle who aren't quite there yet when it comes to real food, or if we want to help the poor among us, what I'm excited to tell you today is that this regenerative grazing issue has the power to trickle down and affect everyone!

 Regenerative grazing means that, through good management, land will improve in fertility, productivity, and wildlife habitats while still growing high-quality nutrient dense products for human consumption.

 The Savory Institute is bringing it all together to simplify how we can impact our world right where we are, whether we're a consumer, a brand, or a producer:

 The Savory Institute is launching a new Land to Market program this week at Natural Products Expo West in California.

 Many of you probably know my good friend, Chris Kerston, he's Director of Market Engagement at the Savory Institute, and here's how he describes it:

 “Land to Market is creating a whole new opportunity for consumers to play an active role in healing the environment.
 This scientifically-based verification takes assumption out of the equation and quantifies actual outcomes on the land.
 This program dovetails beautifully with existing practice-based certifications such as organic, grassfed and grass-finished, and welfare programs – but it fills a gap in the marketplace of measuring what actually happens on the land as a result of how livestock are managed.